cosmos/cosmos-sdk/docs/architecture/adr-049-state-sync-hooks.md

 ## Abstract

-This ADR provides hooks for app modules to publish additional state(outside of IAVL tree) for state-sync.
+This ADR provides hooks for app modules to publish snapshot of additional state(outside of IAVL tree) for state-sync.

 ## Context

-New clients uses state-sync to download snapshots of module state from peer nodes.
+New clients use state-sync to download snapshots of module state from peer nodes.
 Currently, the snapshot consists of a stream of `SnapshotStoreItem` and `SnapshotIAVLItem`, which means for app modules that maintain their states outside of the IAVL tree, they can not add their states to the snapshot stream for state-sync.

 ## Decision

-A simple backward-compatible proposal based on our existing implementation is that, we can add two new message types:
-`SnapshotExtensionMeta` and `SnapshotExtensionPayload`, and they are appended to the existing multi-store stream with `SnapshotExtensionMeta` acting as a delimiter between modules.
+A simple proposal based on our existing implementation is that, we can add two new message types: `SnapshotExtensionMeta` and `SnapshotExtensionPayload`, and they are appended to the existing multi-store stream with `SnapshotExtensionMeta` acting as a delimiter between extensions.

 ```proto
 // SnapshotItem is an item contained in a rootmulti.Store snapshot.